VSA v2 -- Quantum-Hardened Smart Accounts

 AddKey.
 Either key signs.
 Address unchanged. - Phase 3 (~2032+): High-value ops require Dilithium3.
 V0-only accounts get warnings.

-The infrastructure is ready -- QuantumKeyPair::generate_post_quantum() works, verification handles both sig sizes.
-The proposer_signature_pq field is already on every block for future dual-sig enforcement.
+The infrastructure is ready -- post-quantum key generation works and signature verification already handles both Ed25519 and Dilithium3 signatures.
+A post-quantum block-signature field is already reserved on every block for future dual-sig enforcement.

 Why Not ML-KEM?